xenburn/ignite/docs/quick-start/mobx-state-tree.md

 # # React Native + mobx-state-tree
 We need a guide to on how to use `mobx-state-tree` (or `mst` for short), so @robinheinze and I are putting this one together.

-This is the output of our brainstorm on what to cover.
+After brainstorming, this is what we've come up with.

 Feedback welcome!